Þorlákshöfn

 Þorlákshöfn (/is/, lit.
 'Thorlak's Harbour') is a town on the southern coast of Iceland in the Municipality of Ölfus.

 The town is named after Saint Thorlak who was a bishop at Skálholt.
 Its main importance is as a port as it has the only harbour on Iceland's southern coastline between Grindavík in the west and Höfn in the east.
 The port serves direct weekly cargo ferries to Rotterdam and Hirtshals operated by Faroese Smyril Line.
 It is also one of two departure points for ferries to the Vestmannaeyjar archipelago.
 Services include restaurants, tourism, a golf course, motocross field, camping, a sports complex, and a swimming pool.
 The town has several fish processing enterprises (Hafnarnes, Lysi).
-Several salmon farms (Arnarlax, GeoSalmo, Landeldi, LaxEldi) are among the biggest in the country are west of town.
+Several salmon farms (Arnarlax, GeoSalmo, Landeldi, LaxEldi), among the biggest in the country, are west of town.

-History and Culture
+History and culture

 The construction of Þorlákskirkja, a modern Protestant church, was started in 1979.
 The church was consecrated in 1985.
 There are various historical places near Þorlákshöfn, e.g., a wooden church dating from 1909 on the farm Kotströnd.